 So before you jump into BIG filmmaking projects, I recommend working with prospective filmmaking partners on weekend films and other, backyard indies.
-From this experience, you can better determine if anybody’s social imperfections (coupled with your own imperfections) will derail the possibility of collaborating on bigger projects.
+From this experience, you can determine if anybody’s social imperfections (coupled with your own imperfections) will derail the possibility of collaborating on bigger projects.

 Three years later, I found myself working with this guy again.
 And guess what?
 He figured out a way to steal a few thousand dollars from the movie budget.
 When confronted, he left Los Angeles for Kentucky or some other place.
 He emailed a few times, apologizing.
 That guy was not a good filmmaking partner.